sharetribe/example-processes/README.md

 flex-cli process list -m my-marketplace-id --process instant-booking
 ```

-Then set up your Sharetribe Web Web Template customization to use that process alias and
+Then set up your Sharetribe Web Template customization to use that process alias and
 continue customizing your process and UI.
 You can find process-specific suggestions in the README.md file of each process.

 ## Learn more